hharryyf/codeforcepractice/README.md

 and this process repeats until we run out of 'U' on the left or 'D' on the right.
 The overall cost of moves can be maintained by a prefix sum vector. https://vjudge.net/problem/CodeForces-733E

+366. Maximize Mex (diff=2400, matching)
+Something very important to notice is the mex query can be treated as the first position we cannot let matching= value (i.e. the first position the full flow is not possible). https://vjudge.net/problem/CodeForces-1139E